Job Simulator: Development

 Job Simulator was the first game announced for the SteamVR device.
 The game was also included with the HTC Vive at its launch on April 5, 2016.
 The developers later lowered the game's price in response to customer reviews.
 The developers created a "smaller human mode" for players who could not reach objects placed higher in the virtual reality environment.
 The game uses the Unity game engine.

 Reception

 Polygon wrote that the game's spectator mode, in which the player can move a floating camera in the virtual space, was the perfect way to stream and spectate within virtual reality.
 Kotaku wrote that Job Simulator was one of the few games that felt like complete experiences at the HTC Vive's launch.

 Job Simulator won the Best VR/AR Game award at the 2017 Game Developers Conference.
+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Job Simulator for "Immersive Reality Game of the Year" and "Immersive Reality Technical Achievement".
 The Official UK PlayStation Magazine listed it as the thirteenth best PS VR game.

 Job Simulator is rated "Strong" on OpenCritic, with a top critic average of 75 and 50% of its 19 critics recommending the game.
 Many critics praised the high production value and fun initial impression, but some were disappointed by the lack of depth and replay value.